homebodygym/homebodygym/pages/bitcoin/bitcoin.md

 ![Bitcoin Graphic](/img/bitcoin/graphic.jpg)

-The other massive benefit of the blockchain is immutability.
+The other massive benefit of the blockchain is [immutability](https://www.vpnmentor.com/blog/blockchain-bitcoin-really-immutable/){: target="_blank"}.
 If one hacker attempts to alter the blockchain to credit coins to himself, he may succeed in altering the blockchain on one or a few computers.
 However, the network will ignore this change, since the majority of computers were not altered.

 The principles of decentralization and immutability help keep bitcoin fair for all.